liweinan/tcprest/README.md

 #### RawTypeMapper

-TcpRest supports all serializable types by RawTypeMapper and you don't have to write mapper for it.
-We can modify the above example to remove ColorMapper.
+TcpRest supports all serializable types via RawTypeMapper.
+That means you don't have to write mapper for the class that implements Serializable.
+Take the Color class for example, we can modify it to eliminate the needing of ColorMapper.
 All we need to do is to make Color serializable:

     public class Color implements Serializable {
 	    ...